bar35643/House-Brackmann-Medical-Detection/Readme.md

    5. [x] Augmentation for Images
    6. [x] Flipping/Invert Image as Augmentation
 - [x] Training function for epochs
-- [ ] Validation of training (see Plotting)
+- [x] Validation of training (see Plotting)
 - [x] DataParralell and DistributedDataParrallel for faster traning
 - [x] Dataloader Sampler for DP and DDP

 ###### Detection
 - [x] Input for the System (Single Patient, list of Patients, list of Patients by Category)
-- [ ] Input single Picture
+- [ ] Input single Picture ??
-- [ ] Prediction interpreter
+- [x] Prediction interpreter
-- [ ] Decision Tree for the Grading  or Automata[Example Tree](https://www.datacamp.com/community/tutorials/decision-tree-classification-python)
+- [x] Decision Tree for the Grading  or Automata[Example Tree](https://www.datacamp.com/community/tutorials/decision-tree-classification-python)
-- [ ] output result list
+- [x] output result list

 ###### Other
 - [x] Train/Validation Split